Ernest Manning High School: New campus

 On October 7, 2008, the Calgary Board of Education approved and announced the closure of the existing Ernest Manning High School to facilitate the construction of Westbrook station on the western extension of the CTrain’s Blue Line.
 The last class to graduate was in the summer of 2011 before the building was torn down.
 The students of Ernest Manning transferred to the new high school located on the western edge of Calgary in the community of Springbank Hill in fall 2011.
 The construction of the new high school was completed in September 2011.

 Athletics

 The Ernest Manning Griffins athletic teams compete in the Calgary Zone of the Alberta Schools Athletic Association.
 The school holds membership in the Calgary Senior High School Athletic Association.

 Football In 2019 the Jr. Football Team went 8–0, beating traditional powerhouses St. Francis and Notre Dame en route to a City Championship.
-Ernest Manning has won four Total Div I Football titles (Two Jr. Varsity, Two Sr. Varsity Titles) Even winning their first ever Provincial Championship in 2023 beating traditional powerhouses Harry Ainlay High School and Raymond high school.
+Ernest Manning has won five Total Div I Football titles (Two Jr. Varsity, Three Sr. Varsity Titles) Along with winning two Provincial Championships in 2023 and 2025 beating traditional powerhouses Harry Ainlay High School and Raymond high school.